George H. Goodrich: Career

 After graduating from law school, Goodrich practiced with Guggenheimer, Untermeyer, Goodrich and Amram—his father's law firm.
 He then became a partner in Heffelfinger, Schweitzer and Goodrich with Thomas B. Heffelfinger for many years.
 Their offices were in Washington, D.C.

 On August 12, 1969, President Richard Nixon appointed Goodrich to a ten-year term as an associate justice of the District of Columbia Court.
 He later to become a justice with the Superior Court of the District of Columbia, serving there for 36 years.
 He worked in all branches of the Superior Court—civil, criminal, and family.
 He was the administrative head of the family division and his peers elective him a representative to the Joint Committee on Judicial Administration.
 The Joint Committee decides policy matters for the D.C.
 Court of Appeals and the Superior Court.

 The Commission of Judicial Tenure evaluated his performance as follows: "Judge Goodrich is known among his colleagues, practicing attorneys, and others familiar with his conduct on the Court as a dedicated and hard-working jurist, who takes his judicial duties most seriously and sincerely, and whose diligence and steady dependability are of the highest order. ...He is possessed of an excellent judicial temperament and does his work calmly, patiently, and sympathetically.
 He listens attentively to the argument of counsel, and shows a courteous respect and concern for their professional efforts in his Courtroom...
 His decisions are well written and concise, indicating a comprehensive grasp of the law and an understanding of the pivotal issues of the cases being tried by him.
 He keeps matters moving forward in his Courtroom, and maintains good control over proceedings coming before him… He has contributed immeasurably to improving the image of the Superior Court and to elevating the quality of judicial performance in the District of Columbia."On February 25, 1977, Goodrich upheld Washington, D.C.'s gun law that limited the number of guns citizens could own and required annual gun registrations.
 The law also required handgun owners to unload and disassemble weapons in the house.
 Another component of the law which made it the strictest in the United States, was that no handguns could be sold or brought into in the District.
-The case was filed by the National Rifle Association (NRA) against the District of Columbia, with the latter being supported by the National Council to Control Handguns.
+The case was filed by the National Rifle Association of America (NRA) against the District of Columbia, with the latter being supported by the National Council to Control Handguns.
 In his finding, Goodrich upheld the city's ordinances as "in the public interest and a valid act."